tautvydass/assignment/README.md

 ## Subscriber Client

-On start up the subscriber `Receiver` connects to the server and accepts a uni-directional read stream (`ReadStream`).
-The `Receiver` will print out any messages it receives to the console output.
-Alternatively, a custom message receiver can be set by calling `Receiver.SetMessageReceiver`.
+On start up the subscriber `Client` connects to the server and accepts a uni-directional read stream (`ReadStream`).
+The `Client` will print out any messages it receives to the console output.
+Alternatively, a custom message receiver can be set by calling `Client.SetMessageReceiver`.

 Subscriber client will automatically shut down when the server shuts down.